PredictIt

-PredictIt is a New Zealand-based online prediction market that offers exchanges on political and financial events.
-PredictIt is owned and operated by Victoria University of Wellington with support from Aristotle, Inc. The company's office is located in Washington, D.C.
+PredictIt is a United States-based online prediction market that offers exchanges on political and financial events.
+PredictIt is a project of the Prediction Market Research Consortium, a not-for-profit organization, for educational purposes and is supported by Aristotle, Inc. The company's office is located in Washington, D.C.
 Only United States citizens can bet on the site.